7 best things to do in the holy city – Varanasi

 Enjoying the hot kachoris

-4. When in Benaras (Varanasi ) you can’t not leave the world famous Benarasi Paan.
-Although I am not much of a paan lover but I had to experience this journey.
+When in Benaras (Varanasi ) you can’t leave the world-famous Benarasi Paan.
+Although I am not much of a paan lover I had to experience this journey.
 The person at this Paan shop also explained to us what and all ingredients go into making that delicious paan.
+Oh yes, my strong recommendation is to go and have paan at night to catch the actual vibe and feel of eating a Benarasi Paan in the colourful, and lazy ambience of the city.
+So this becomes not just one of the things to do but more specifically the things to do in Varanasi at night!

 The Benarasi Paan